Functional Mixed Membership Models: Case Studies

 \subsection{A Case Study of EEG in ASD}

-In this study, we grouped patients based off of their T8 electrode signal.
-Each child in the study was instructed to look at a computer monitor displaying bubbles for two minutes in a dark, sound-attenuated room \citep{dickinson2018peak}.
-While the children were watching the screen, the EEG data were being recorded using a 128-channel HydroCel Geodesic Sensor Net.
+In this study, we grouped patients according to their T8 electrode signal.
+Each child in the study was instructed to look at a computer monitor that displayed bubbles for two minutes in a dark, sound-attenuated room \citep{dickinson2018peak}.
+While the children were watching the screen, EEG data were being recorded using a 128-channel HydroCel Geodesic Sensor Net.
 The data were then filtered to remove signals outside of the 0.1 - 100 Hz band, and then interpolated to match the international 10-20 system 25 channel montage.
 The data were also transformed into the frequency domain using a fast Fourier transform (FFT).
 In this study, we assume that the underlying smooth random functions will lie in a space spanned by cubic b-spline basis functions with 4 equally spaced internal nodes ($P = 8$) and that 3 eigenfunctions can sufficiently capture the covariance process ($M = 3$).
-We ran the the MCMC chain for 500,000 iterations and used the Multiple Start Algorithm, described in section C.2 of the appendix, to get a good initial starting point.
+We ran the MCMC chain for 500,000 iterations and used the Multiple Start Algorithm, described in Section C.2 of the web-based supporting materials, to obtain a good initial starting point.

-We used a two functional feature model, and found that patients in the first feature could be interpreted as $1/f$ noise, while the second feature could be interpreted as a distinct PAF.
-We also fit a three functional feature mixed membership model, but found that the two feature mixed membership model (AIC = -13091.31, BIC = 9369.66, DIC = -13783.5) seemed to be optimal compared to the three feature mixed membership model (AIC = -12831.17, BIC = 8138.12, DIC= -13815.34).
+We used a two-functional-feature model and found that patients in the first feature could be interpreted as $1/f$ noise, while the second feature could be interpreted as a distinct PAF.
+We also fit a three-functional-feature mixed membership model, but found that the two-feature mixed membership model (AIC = -13091.31, BIC = 9369.66, DIC = -13783.5) appeared to be optimal compared to the three-feature mixed membership model (AIC = -12831.17, BIC = 8138.12, DIC= -13815.34).
 Figure \ref{fig:real_1_cov} shows the median of the posterior posterior distribution of the covariance and cross-covariance functions.
 We can see that the covariance function associated with feature 1 ($C^{(1,1)}$) has high covariance around 6 Hz, which is where we have the highest power of $1/f$ noise.